THE ARIZONA HOMEBUYER ADVOCATE PROGRAM

 That is what the Advocate Homebuyer Program is all about.
-It was developed by Jim Lyster, a licensed Arizona REALTOR® since 1998 and an Exclusive Buyer Representative.
+It was developed by Jim Lyster, a licensed Arizona REALTOR® since 1998 and a Buyer Representative.
 Once Jim got into the business, it became clear that the Buyer was often left behind in the high pressure, "just get it sold" mentality of listing and selling real estate.
 Buyers were left with many unanswered questions and always felt as if no one was on their side.
 The need for an entirely different approach to buying a home was seen as an opportunity for change.
-Jim does not list property for sale or represent Seller's in any way.
-This approach provides absolutely no conflict of interest or high pressure for the Buyer.

 The vast majority of residential real estate sales (existing homes) in Arizona is practiced in this way:

 The real estate listing agent finds a homeowner who wishes to sell their home and contracts with them to market the property and sell it for a fee/commission.
 The advertising of the property will most likely include Internet/print ads, a sign in the front yard of the home, open houses, the listing agent's website and inclusion to the Arizona Regional Multiple Listing Service (ARMLS).
 When the listing agent finds a Buyer and an offer to purchase is considered, the following MUST happen:

 If the Buyer is NOT represented by their own agent, then the Buyer MUST sign a document called the "Consent to Limited Representation."